syncfusion-content/blazor-docs/blazor/diagram-component/nodes/customization.md

 # Appearance of a Node in Blazor Diagram Component

 The appearance of a node can be customized by changing its `Fill`, `StrokeDashArray`, `StrokeColor`, `StrokeWidth`, and `Shadow` properties.
-The `IsVisible` property of the node enables or disables the visibility of the node.
+The `IsVisible` property of the node indicates whether the node is visible or not.

 The following code shows how to customize the appearance of the shape.